OSSCanada/tech_summit_2018_infra_containers_lab/Labs/02_Pull_push_a_docker_container_image.md

-# How to Pull and Use a Docker Container Image
+# How to Pull and Push a Docker Container Image with Azure Container Registry

 The purpose of this section is to help you understand how to clone/copy images via docker commands using:
     - PULL (from public image repositories)
     - TAG (update versioning and/or destination registry)
     - PUSH (to registry) with the Docker command line tool (aka Docker client).

+We will also learn how to create a private Azure Container Registry for saving/deploying our own container images.

 ## Pulling an Image from Docker Hub (Public Container Registry)